UCL-CCS/SCEMa/README.md

 For the computation of the secant stiffness tensor, a choice must be made regarding the old stress/strain chosen: either the last iteration state (k-1), or the last converged step (t-1).

-The strain state should be formatted to be readable by a LAMMPS instance.
+The strain state should be formatted to be readable by a LAMMPS instance: a 6-elements vector (xx,yy,zz,xy,xz,yz).
 The LAMMPS instance returns the stress state, which should be formatted back to a similar format as the strain state.